Skip to main content

 This is more common than people admit.
 Spend time with the life audit exercise before setting goals.
 Ask: what did I love doing as a kid that I've stopped doing?
 What activities make me lose track of time?
 What kind of person do I want to be in 10 years?

-How do you measure work-life balance progress?
+How do You measure work-life balance progress?

 Balance is subjective, but you can create objective proxies: